davisv7/Specter/USERMANUAL.md

 ### `serve -s build`

+Alternatively this project can be hosted on the google cloud platform.

 ## How to use

-Go to the address Specter is being served at on Chrome:
+On Chrome, go to the address Specter is being served at:

 ![alt](images/connect.png?raw=true "Title")